andela/test-simulations-mgmt-repo/06-building-a-program-start-to-finish/setting-up-linters/output/README.md

 #### Output
 - **Using**: Terminal & GitHub
-- **Deliver**: wo screenshots of ESLint Airbnb style violations in the terminal and HoundCI comment on a PR
+- **Deliver**: Screenshots of ESLint Airbnb style violations in the terminal and HoundCI comment on a PR
 - **With**: *independently*

 #### Link to screenshot for ESLint Airbnb style voilation